temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

 ## Promotion Configuration

-This promotion configuration enables you to select all the required products to promote along with their target stage.
+The promotion configuration enables you to select all the required products to promote along with their target stage.
 In addition, you can select the Test Components along with the target stage if they need promotion as well.

-Following the 202011 release, it is not mandatory to select any product or test at this factory creation stage.
+Following the 202011 Platform release, it is not mandatory to select any product or test at this factory creation stage.

+>[!Note]
+> If in the *Product Configuration*  you selected a custom template then you are not able to define the *Promotion Configuration* stage as no promotion takes place following this setup.
+Instead, you only  run the test cases from a newly created template.

 ![](./images/factory-promotion-configuration.png)